alejandrorodrom/http-mock-json/README.md

    mock-server start
    ```

-   The server will automatically validate all mock files before starting.
-If there are validation errors, the server
+   The server will automatically validate:
+   1. **Port availability first** - Checks if the port is available before processing any files
+   2. **All mock files** - Validates all mock files for errors

-   will not start and will display detailed error messages.
-If there are warnings (like non-standard status codes), they
-   will be shown but won't prevent the server from starting.
+   If there are validation errors, the server will not start and will display detailed error messages.
+If there are warnings (like non-standard status codes), they will be shown but won't prevent the server from starting.

    **Watch Mode**: The server automatically watches for changes in your mock files and restarts when you save changes.
    If errors are introduced during watch mode, the server will display the errors and wait for you to fix them.